Programs Offered

 Provides an introduction to analysis, modeling, design, and testing of analog electronic circuits in a practical laboratory setting.
 The laboratory is centered around a robot platform and includes design, SPICE simulations, prototyping and testing of circuits necessary to drive and remotely control the robot.

 Requisites: Requires prerequisite course of ECEN 2260 or corequisite course of ECEN 2260.
-Restricted to College of Engineering majors only.
+Restricted to College of Engineering majors or Electrical Engineering minors.

 Additional Information: Departmental Category: General